- 1/2 cup butter, softened

 - 1/4 teaspoon cream of tartar

 - Preheat oven to 350°.
 In a large bowl, cream butter and brown sugar until light and fluffy.
 Add egg yolks, one at a time, beating well after each addition.
 Beat in vanilla.
 In another bowl, whisk, flour, allspice, baking soda, cinnamon, cloves and salt; add to creamed mixture alternately with sour cream, beating well after each addition.
 With clean beaters, beat egg whites on medium speed until stiff.
 Fold into batter.

 - Pour into two greased and floured 9-in. round baking pans.
-Bake 25-30 minutes or until a toothpick inserted near the center comes out clean.
+Bake 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool 10 minutes before removing from pans to wire racks to cool completely.

 - In a small heavy saucepan over low heat, combine brown sugar, egg whites, water and cream of tartar.
 With a hand mixer, beat on low speed 1 minute.
 Continue beating on low over low heat until frosting reaches 160°, about 20 minutes.